allanmboyd/spidertest/README.md

 URL has the associated tests run against its response.
 A single URL may be matched multiple times in which case all associated tests are run.

+### Request Headers ###

+Test definitions can include request headers to use when performing requests of matching URLs.
+Request headers are specified with with a __requestHeaders__ attribute.
+For example:

+    "Common HTTP Tests With Headers" : {
+        urlPattern: "/",
+        requestHeaders: {
+            "accept-language": "ja-jp",
+            "user-agent": "Android"
+        },
+        tests: {
+            "The accept-language request header should be ja-jp": {
+                assert: function (spiderPayload) {
+                    should.equal("ja-jp", spiderPayload.response.request.headers["accept-language"]);
+                }
+            },
+            "The user-agent request header should be Android": {
+                assert: function (spiderPayload) {
+                    should.equal("Android", spiderPayload.response.request.headers["user-agent"]);
+                }
+            }
+        }
+    }

+Tests are only executed if the associated request used the specified set of headers.
+If no headers are specified then a default set is used.
+The default request headers and their values are as follows:

+- 'accept': "application/xml,application/xhtml+xml,text/html;q=0.9,text/plain;q=0.8,image/png,image/jpg,*/*;q=0.5",
+- 'accept-language': 'en-US,en;q=0.8',
+- 'accept-charset':  'ISO-8859-1,utf-8;q=0.7,*;q=0.3',
+- 'user-agent': 'Mozilla/5.0 (Macintosh; U; Intel Mac OS X 10_6_4; en-US) AppleWebKit/534.7 (KHTML, like Gecko) Chrome/7.0.517.41 Safari/534.7'
+- 'referer': current url

+The following headers are ignored when matching requests with their corresponding headers:

+- content-length
+- cookie
+- referer

 ### Spider Payload ###

-The Spider Payload is the object that is provided to each test assert function upon execution.
+The Spider Payload an the object that is provided to each test assert function upon execution.
 It contains lots of data concerning the response of the associated HTTP request.
 A sample payload is provided in the examples folder as a full description is beyond the scope of this README.
 However, some of the more obviously useful properties are listed below: